Car insurance for first-time buyers

 Are you maximizing all available discounts?

-While insurance for drivers over 25 generally costs less than what younger drivers will pay, you should still choose an insurance company with an array of discounts to help you save.
-If you’re a renter, you can bundle your auto policy with renters insurance and earn a multi-policy discount with Progressive in most states.
-If you have a roommate, some insurers allow you to share an auto insurance policy if you drive separate vehicles — and you'll earn a multi-car discount.
-You may even be rewarded for the time you spent on your parents' policy with a continuous insurance discount.
+While insurance for drivers over 25 generally costs less than what younger or first-time drivers will pay, you should still choose an insurance company with an array of car insurance discounts to help you save.
+If you're a renter, you can bundle your auto policy with renters insurance and earn a multi-policy discount with Progressive in most states.
+If you have a roommate, some insurers will allow you to earn a multi-car discount by driving separate vehicles and sharing an auto policy.
+Students and teenagers can also save with student car insurance discounts.